A basic understanding of the developments, trends and social processes that explain the widely popular sporting experiences of society today.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to participate in Discussion Board Forums.
+Discussion treads are collaborative learning experiences.
+Therefore, the student is required to participate in Discussion Threads.
 Answers to the discussion questions must be well thought out, presented using good grammar and spelling, and to the point.

-Each Discussion Board Forum will be divided into 2 parts: a thread in response to the instructor’s prompt and replies to 2 classmates’ threads.
-Thus, in order to earn full credit for each forum, the student’s interaction must include 1 thread, which must be submitted by the Thursday deadline, and 2 replies, which must be submitted by the Sunday deadline.
-Each thread must be 300–400 words and incorporate 1 Scripture reference and at least 1 resource (e.g., the textbook or a scholarly journal).
+Each Discussion Thread will be divided into 2 parts: a thread in response to the instructor’s prompt and replies to 2 classmates’ threads.
+Thus, in order to earn full credit for each discussion, the student’s interaction must include 1 thread and 2 replies.
+Each thread must be 300–400 words and incorporate 1 Scripture reference and at least 1 peer-reviewed resource (e.g., the textbook or a scholarly journal).
 Each reply must be at least 150 words and incorporate at least 1 citation.
-Discussion board posts must be made in accordance with current APA format.
+Discussion posts must be made in accordance with current APA format.

 The student will answer questions that focus on the assigned chapters for each Module: Week.
 Each question response must be 400–500 words, follow current APA format, and include at least 1 peer-reviewed reference (including at least 1 non-textbook reference per Assignment Journal) and at least 1 scripture.